 11.4 – Credit or debit cards.
 Reported to the card issuer.
 The card issuer will then advise what further action is necessary.

 11.5 – Items where there is any suspicion of danger to employees or to the public.
 The police will be contacted immediately in such circumstances for advice.

 11.6 – Any item that we feel has clearly been abandoned will be disposed of.

 11.7 – Where items of property are claimed the claimant should be expected to provide a description of the items lost.
 The claimant must sign for all items claimed and record their full name and address.

-12.1 – The Event Organisers will not accept responsibility for any loss or damage to the property of the visitor, including personal belongings, cash, jewellery and motor vehicles, however, caused during their camping stay.
+12.1 – The Event Organisers will not accept responsibility for any loss or damage to the property of the visitor, including personal belongings, cash, jewellery, bicycles and motor vehicles, however, caused during their camping stay.